Comcast quarterly revenue misses estimates

-NEW YORK (Reuters) - Comcast Corp (CMCSA.O) reported slightly lower-than-expected quarterly revenue on Thursday, and the No. 1 U.S. cable operator said it lost video subscribers, sending its shares down nearly 4 percent.
+NEW YORK (Reuters) - Comcast Corp (CMCSA.O) reported slightly lower-than-expected quarterly revenue on Thursday and said it lost video subscribers, while analysts raised questions about growth prospects for the No. 1 U.S. cable operator’s internet business.

+AT&T Inc (T.N) and Verizon Communications Inc (VZ.N) have also reported video subscriber losses.

-Shares of Comcast fell 3.6 percent to $35.50 in premarket trading as investors shrugged off higher-than-expected earnings for the third quarter.
+Shares of Comcast were down 0.3 percent at $36.71 in morning trading after tumbling nearly 4 percent in the premarket as investors shrugged off higher-than-expected earnings.

+The company said it lost 125,000 video subscribers in the third quarter.
+It said in September that it might lose up to 150,000 due to recent hurricanes and increased competition in the pay-TV industry.

+Consumers now have more choices for streaming television over the internet at cheaper prices than cable.
+Such alternatives include Dish Network Corp’s (DISH.O) Sling service, Sony Corp’s (6758.T) PlayStation Vue and AT&T’s DirecTV Now.

 Net income attributable to Comcast rose 18.5 percent to $2.65 billion, or 55 cents a share.